luisgc93/stock_reminder_bot/README.md

 <img width="480" alt="bot_mention" src="https://user-images.githubusercontent.com/32971373/102701956-09e00480-425d-11eb-8a0e-a38f274db994.png">

-The bot will then get back at you on the specified date with your investment results:
+The bot will then get back to you on the specified date with your investment results:

 <img width="480" alt="bot_mention" src="https://user-images.githubusercontent.com/32971373/102701977-70fdb900-425d-11eb-9215-a1038dab2a9f.png">